amyth/django-tastypie-html/README.md

-## Django Tastypie Html (v 0.1) ##
+### Django Tastypie Html (v 0.1) ###
 ----------------

 This app implements a HTML/JSON serializer to be used with [django-tastypie](https://github.com/toastdriven/django-tastypie) resources.
-Using the `HtmlJsonSerializer` class a single resource class would serve both `HTML` and `JSON` responses based on requested format.
+Using the `HtmlJsonSerializer` class, a single resource class would serve both `HTML` and `JSON` response based on requested format.

 ----------------

 ### Installation ###